This is How Much Instagram Influencers Really Cost

 Partnering With Micro-Influencers (10K – 100K Followers)

-Influencer marketing is poised to become a key strategy for promoting your business and products on Instagram.
-In particular, we expect to see major growth in 2018 with micro-influencer marketing, which has shown to yield great results for businesses.
+Influencer marketing is poised to become a key strategy for promoting your business and products on Instagram, with micro-influencers (those with less than 100k followers) yielding great results for businesses in 2018.

-After reaching out to one fashion-blogger in Los Angeles with 80K followers and a 7.1% engagement rate, I received her media kit listing her pricing as:
+They also tend to come with a smaller price tag than larger influencers.
+After reaching out to a fashion blogger in Los Angeles with 80K followers and a 7.1% engagement rate, Later received her media kit, listing her pricing as:

 - Single Instagram Post: 1 for $300, or 2 for $500